Unloved and Weeded Out

-Unloved and Weeded Out is a compilation by American metalcore band Converge, on January 28, 2003, through Deathwish Inc.
+Unloved and Weeded Out is a compilation by American metalcore band Converge, released on January 28, 2003, through Deathwish Inc.

 Unloved and Weeded Out features 14 tracks, some of which were previously released rarities while others were previously unreleased.
 Among other tracks, the album features five demo tracks that were recorded in guitarist Kurt Ballou's parents' basement before signing to Equal Vision Records and studio versions were released on When Forever Comes Crashing, the three tracks that originally made up the 1995 Unloved and Weeded Out EP and one track from Converge's out-of-print debut album Halo in a Haystack.

 Track listing

 Personnel

 Unloved and Weeded Out personnel adapted from CD liner notes.